 The response to the open letter from the food allergy community was amazing.
 In almost every facet of American life, racism is present; but the food allergy community decided it was time to make a change.
 The team at Food Equality Initiative organized a series of webinars to discuss the racial and economic disparities in public health, particularly in regard to food allergies.
 We are striving to make a real difference, and education is the first step towards a more connected and equitable world.
 We pulled experts and leaders from all over the United States to join the conversation and offered the results free on our website for anyone who wants to listen.
 Through these conversations were able to reach over 1,000 people from all across the United States and the globe including nations such as Germany, Brazil, and the Philippines.

-In addition to putting on these webinars, the FEI team transitioned to a completely remote office.
+In addition to putting on these webinars, in 2020 the FEI team transitioned to a completely remote office.
 We are working from our homes across the Kansas City metro and even have some as “remote” as Dallas!
 This decision was not made lightly, but was agreed to be the most cost efficient, given the current state of the pandemic.
 That means we are able to put more of our budget into our mission, serving people like you.

-We are continuing to expand our audience and homebase through all the interviews Emily Brown makes across the (virtual) map.
+We are continuing to expand our audience and home base through all the interviews Emily Brown makes across the (virtual) map.
 Just this fall her list of appearances includes, but is not limited to, FAACT’s Teal Love Shines Bright Food Allergy Summit 2020, Texas Children’s Hospital’s Food Allergy Symposium, Harvesters’ Hunger Free Healthcare Summit, and FARE’s Living Teal Global Summit.

 One of her most exciting engagements has been as a guest on the Gooder podcast: The Unseen, Unheard and Misunderstood Naturals Consumer featuring Emily Brown.
 Another fun conversation was with former NFL Player and winner of Dancing with the Stars Rashad Jennings about food allergies and food insecurity.
 (We will provide a link as son as this is posted.

-Finally, the last thing of the year was the Free-From Gala: A Giving Tuesday Non-Event.
+Finally, the last thing of 2020 was the Free-From Gala: A Giving Tuesday Non-Event.
 This year due to COVID-19 we decided to play it safe and not host an event in-person nor online.
 We were able to raise more than $7,000 during this event, all of which will go directly towards funding our mission.

 Thanks for being an FEI family member in 2020.
 As you can see, a lot has happened and we are eagerly looking forward to what the new year has in store!
 Best wishes from FEI.